hetalang/heta-specifications/actions.md

 // second insert with the same index
 #insert c1 @Compartment { title: second };
 ```
-The compartment with the index `c1` will be replaced by the another compartment.
+The compartment with the index `c1` will be replaced by the second action statement.
 The result of two statements will be equivalent to the following

 ```heta